 A Bible Study by Jack Kelley

-There’s a lot of talk these days about how bad things are, and what we should be doing to protect ourselves.
+When times are uncertain, there’s a lot of talk about what we should be doing to protect ourselves.
 The internet is rich with advice.
 Some is competent and some is not, but almost all of it involves applying the ways of this world.
 Some advise us to stock up on stuff, so when there’s a shortage we won’t run out.
 Others say we should also buy precious metals to help preserve the value of our assets when inflation comes.
 The list goes on.

 Second, the Bible doesn’t command us to do this.
 In fact it specifically admonishes us against it.
 “Do not store up treasure on Earth,” Jesus cautioned, “For where your treasure is there will your heart be also” (Matt.
 6:19-21)

 And in His ultimate example, He told the parable of the farmer who had more than his already full barns could hold, so he tore them down, built bigger ones, and filled them.
 Just when he finally had enough to feel secure and decided he could relax, the Lord said, “You fool.
 This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself.”
 He finished with this warning.
 “This is how it will be for anyone who stores things up for himself but is not rich toward God.”
 (Luke 12:16-21) Being rich toward God means giving generously to those in need.